top of page

 Our Scottish holiday included a 5 night stay on the Isle of Mull in October half term.
 It was a remote cottage near the tiny village of Ulva Ferry and we would definitely need a car on the island.
 Read on and discover everything you need to travel with a car from Oban to Mull on the CalMac ferry.

-HIDDEN DISABILITY SUNFLOWER LANYARDS: How to get a free one and 8 reasons your autistic child should wear it.
+DISABILITY LANYARDS: How to get a free sunflower lanyard and 8 reasons your autistic child should wear it.

 Encouraging our autistic children to wear the sunflower lanyard instils in them the belief that they should in no way be ashamed or afraid to ask for extra support or help.

-STONEHENGE: A magical day trip for autistic kids and their families
+STONEHENGE: A magical day trip back in time for families with autistic kids

 Despite the crowds our autistic children loved visiting Stonehenge - the stones sparkled in the sunshine and there was a hint of magic in the air.

-LUSS, LOCH LOMOND: This Scottish village is a perfect Glasgow day trip for families with autistic kids
+LUSS, LOCH LOMOND: A fun Glasgow day trip for families with autistic kids

 The Scottish village of Luss makes an ideal destination for a family day trip from either Glasgow or the Loch Lomond & Trossachs National Park.